JamesRunnalls/river-trace/README.md

 This centerline is abstracted to nodes and edges and [networkx](https://networkx.org/) is used to calculate the dijkstra (shortest) path through the network.
 This is the re-assembled as complete path.
 For some rivers there may be gaps in the water surface due to clouds/ bridges/ vegetation, so where a complete path is not avaialble the algorithm progressively allows greater and greater "jumps" between connected river sections.

+## Projects

+See the following [repository](https://github.com/JamesRunnalls/tailings-dam-failures) for examples of where river trace has been used to track river pollution events from tailings dam failures.